 - Slow roast the meat and serve with lots of vegetables.

-- Portion the leftover meat to use in meat stretcher meals to make that roast go as far as it can (and if you can stomach offal, add it to these meat stretching meals).
+- Shred and portion the leftover meat to use in meat stretcher meals to make that roast go as far as it can (and if you can stomach offal, add it to these meat stretching meals).

 - Use any offcuts of fat to cook with.